iterative/llm-demo/README.md

 This is chatbot about DVC where the training pipeline was built using DVC.

+It was forked off from a generic [LangChain Demo](https://github.com/hwchase17/notion-qa).

 # Environment Setup

 First you need to do a git pull of the code: